mkorpela/pabot/README.md

   Special option "all" will use as many processes as there are executable suites or tests.

---pabotlib
-  Start PabotLib remote server.
-This enables locking and resource distribution between parallel test executions.
+PabotLib remote server is started by default to enable locking and resource distribution between parallel test executions.

+--no-pabotlib
+  Disable the PabotLib remote server if you don't need locking or resource distribution features.

 --pabotlibhost   [HOSTNAME]
   Host name of the PabotLib remote server (default is 127.0.0.1)